premraghvani/authenticator-wrapped/README.md

 Of course, this project could not be done without any help!
 Thanks to:

-- @JDavenport426 - for the help in statistics generation
+- [James Davenport, @JDavenport426](https://github.com/JDavenport426) - for the help in statistics generation
-- @Aman07122003 - for the help in making the browser extension popup look better
+- [Aman Pratap Singh, @Aman07122003](https://github.com/Aman07122003) - for the help in making the browser extension popup look better